Smaug6739/Spiritus/README.md

 ## Contributions/Licence

 This project has an MIT license.
-And you are welcome to contribute.
+And you are welcome to contribue.
+To contribute, please open a pull request on dev branch.

 ## Need help